TITLE 35: ENVIRONMENTAL PROTECTION

 d) Remanufacturers or other persons that store or treat the hazardous secondary material controlling air pollutant emissions from a tank using Tank Level 2 controls must use one of the following tanks:

-1) A fixed-roof tank equipped with an internal floating roof in accordance with the requirements specified in subsection (e);
+1) A fixed-roof tank equipped with an internal floating roof in compliance with subsection (e);

-2) A tank equipped with an external floating roof in accordance with the requirements specified in subsection (f);
+2) A tank equipped with an external floating roof in compliance with subsection (f);

-3) A tank vented through a closed-vent system to a control device in accordance with the requirements specified in subsection (g);
+3) A tank vented through a closed-vent system to a control device in compliance with subsection (g);

-4) A pressure tank designed and operated in accordance with the requirements specified in subsection (h); or
+4) A pressure tank designed and operated in compliance with subsection (h); or

-5) A tank located inside an enclosure that is vented through a closed-vent system to an enclosed combustion control device in accordance with the requirements specified in subsection (i).
+5) A tank located inside an enclosure that is vented through a closed-vent system to an enclosed combustion control device in compliance with subsection (i).

-e) The remanufacturer or other person that stores or treats the hazardous secondary material who controls air pollutant emissions from a tank using a fixed roof with an internal floating roof must meet the requirements specified in subsections (e)(1) through (e)(3).
+e) The remanufacturer or other person that stores or treats the hazardous secondary material that controls air pollutant emissions from a tank using a fixed roof with an internal floating roof must meet the requirements specified in subsections (e)(1) through (e)(3).

 A) The internal floating roof must be designed to float on the liquid surface except when the floating roof must be supported by the leg supports.